 Enjoy the pool or get in a workout in the modern gym, and unwind afterwards with natural massage.
 Then relax in the cozy

 $1,499 per person double occupancy | $1,899 single occupancy

 Cap off your journey with a second night in Cusco, followed by two nights on the shores of Lake Titicaca, yet another of Peru’s natural wonders.

 Visit Sacsayhuaman fortress, one of the emblematic Inca constructions, built by Inca Pachacútec in the 15th century.
 It is a huge fortress made of very large stones, and the manner in which they were transported and cut is still a mystery.
 Then visit the Pre-Columbian Art Museum, which contains a large collection of pieces from different cultures that inhabited the Peruvian territory.
 From the coast to the mountains, the MAP exhibits works in wood, shell, bone, silver and gold, rescuing the beauty and skill of the anonymous pre-Columbian craftsman.

 Day Two – Cusco/Puno

-Fly from Cusco to Julica and transfer by land to Puno in time for a late lunch at the hotel.
+Fly from Cusco to Julica and transfer by land to Puno.
+Enjoy dinner as a group tonight at the hotel.
 Overnight at Hotel Libertador Lago Titicaca.
-(B/L)

 Day Three – Puno